nicolasshu/slides_workflow/README.md

 Also, this includes the CSS file and compilation file that [Dr. Matthieu Bloch](https://bloch.ece.gatech.edu/about.html) used to make his lecture slides, who was monumental to help me understand how to make this workflow.
 He has an even better [guide](https://bloch.ece.gatech.edu/2020/02/15/workflow.html) on his website.
 You should check it out!
 He posted that post a few days later after I had a solid workflow going, so he has even better ideas and more experience on this!
 He's also a really great professor, so check him out!

+# Instructions
+## Manual
+The most detailed manual can be found [here](https://pandoc.org/MANUAL.html).
+It's a lot to read, but most of your questions you have can be answered there.

 ## Types of Code Syntax Highlighting